Gametic/GameticUnitySDK/README.md

 # GameticUnitySDK
-The Gametic SDK for tracking event in Unity.
+The Gametic SDK for tracking your unity project.

 Import
 ---------